 Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
 The fraction of isolated mitochondria obtained from a tissue sample is expressed as mitochondrial recovery.
 At a high mitochondrial recovery, the fraction of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in stock suspension of isolated the mitochondria, C{mtE,stock}, and crude tissue which homogenate, $C{mtE,thom}$, together provide information on the specific mitochondrial density in the sample, D{mtE} (Table 4).
+Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in suspension of the stock isolated mitochondria, $C{mtE,stock}$, and crude tissue homogenate, which together $C{mtE,thom}$, provide information on the specific mitochondrial density in the sample, D{mtE} (Table 4).

 When discussing concepts of normalization, it is essential to consider the question posed by the study.
 If the study aims at comparing tissue performancesuch as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
-However, if find the aim is to differences in mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 5).
+However, if the aim is to find differences in mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 5).
 One cannot assume that quantitative changes in various markers-such as mitochondrial proteins necessarily occur in parallel with one another.
 It should be established that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
 On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.

 4.3.1.
-Mitochondrial concentration, C{mtE} and mitochondrial markers: Mitochondrial organelles compose а dynamic cellular reticulum in various states of fusion and fission.
-Hence, the definition of an 'amount' of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elementary components.
-Therefore, quantification of the amount of mitochondria depends on the measurement of chosen mitochondrial markers.
-'Mitochondria are the structural and functional elementary units of cell respiration' (Gnaiger 2020).
-The quantity of a mitochondrial marker can reflect the amount of mitochondrial elementary components, mtE, expressed in various mitochondrial elementary units [mtEU] specific for each measured mtmarker (Table 4).
-However, since mitochondrial quality may change in response to stimuli-particularly in mitochondrial dysfunction (Campos et al 2017) and after exercise training (Pesta et al 2011) and during aging (Daum et al 2013) some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIMmarkers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent anion channel (VDAC), TOM20.
-(3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.
+Mitochondrial concentration, C{mtE}, and mitochondrial markers: Mitochondrial organelles compose а dynamic cellular reticulum in various states of fusion and fission.
+Hence, the definition of an 'amount' of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring components. elementary Therefore, quantification of the amount of mitochondria depends on the measurement of chosen mitochondrial markers.
+'Mitochondria are the structural and functional elementary units of cell respiration' [54].
+The quantity of a mitochondrial marker can reflect the amount of mitochondrial elementary components, mtE, expressed in various mitochondrial elementary units [mtEU] specific for each measured mt-marker (Table 4).
+However, since mitochondrial quality may change in response to stimuli-particularly in mitochondrial dysfunction [14], exercise training [104], and aging [28]-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIMmarkers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent anion channel TOM20.
+(3) Extending (VDAC), the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.